 Greatest Canadian Films

-Today is Canada Day and to celebrate I’ve compiled a list of the best Canadian movies of all time.
+This week we celebrate Canada Day and to honor the occasion I’ve compiled a list of the best Canadian movies of all time.
 What follows is a list of films spanning decades and covering a wide variety of genres, themes, and styles— and all made in Canada.

 A few quick notes before moving ahead: